 Brian Cowin is a black belt in Brazilian Jiu Jitsu under Marcello Montiero, and is considered one of the pioneers of the tri-state area competition scene.
 Brian consistently won championships in five weight classes in more than 400 professional and advanced division matches.
 Now one of the most sought after local BJJ instructors, Brian’s nickname is “The John Danaher of the Midwest” in reference to his knowledge and teaching ability.

 Members of the law enforcement community also have found the concepts of Brazilian Jiu Jitsu to help with safely controlling suspects during arrest.
 Brian has taught arrest and control tactics to two SWAT teams in Ohio, where they currently use his techniques and concepts.

-Heidi Allen, a proven strong competitor and patient teacher, leads our women’s only BJJ program.
-Empowering women is very important to Heidi, and she is going to be an important female instructor and leader in the greater Brazilian Jiu Jitsu community.
+Heidi Allen, a proven strong competitor and patient teacher, leads our beginners BJJ program.
+Empowering people is very important to Heidi, and she is going to be an important female instructor and leader in the greater Brazilian Jiu Jitsu community.
 Since joining our program Heidi has won 7 tournament brackets and is an exceptional blue belt.

 Edward McGuinness, a highly technical blue belt, teaches our morning classes.
 Patient and detail-oriented, Edward is an excellent instructor and is currently working towards his purple belt.

 We offer morning and evening Brazilian Jiu Jitsu programs (BJJ) for beginners, all levels, and children.
 Check out our programming schedule for more information!

 DESCRIPTION: The Youth Only Jiu Jitsu course focuses on fun and challenging games and training to teach our children the fundamentals of Jiu Jitsu.
 Each class is very challenging, yet unbelievably fun.